Garages and Motor Cars.

 In 1920 Mr Norman D. Williams also had a car hire service at Colwell Garage, 11 Alma Street, Abertillery.

 In 1919 the Tillery Road Garage were advertising “Motor Tours”.
 The Tillery Road Garage agents were based in 94 Tillery Street and at 40 Gladstone Street.

 In 1921 there were advertisements for Sunbeam Cars at “Leech” Car accessories (as seen in the advertisement right) at Station Garage, Abertillery.

 In 1921 there were advertisements for a Car and Driver service called “The Yellow Car” the service was owned by Mr E. Morcom based at No James Street, Abertillery.

-In 1925 Erne Wilson had a Motor Garage in Alexandra Road, Six Bells, Abertillery.
+In 1925 Mr Erne Wilson had a motor garage in Alexandra Road, Six Bells, Abertillery.

-In 1934 Mr A. E. Powis had a Motor Repair Garage “The Castle Garage” Castle Street, Abertillery.
-He also sold Petrol at 1 Shilling 2 and a half Pence – £3.90 in today’s money.
+In 1934 Mr A. E. Powis had a motor repair garage called “The Castle Garage” at Castle Street, Abertillery.
+He also sold petrol at 1s.
+2 and a half pence, equivalent to £3.90 in today’s money.
 The Castle Garage was situated on Castle Street close to its junction with Vivian Street, Abertillery.

-In 1934 the County Garage was advertising and owned by Mr Frank L. Adams.
+In 1934 the County Garage, Oak Street, Abertillery was advertising and owned by Mr Frank L. Adams.

-In 1938 Collier’s Garage now at No34 Hill Street, Abertillery were advertising that they were the main Morris Dealers for the Abertillery District and that they were selling the “Morris 8” motor car.
-Prices and details were as follows – 2 Door Saloon £128.
-4 Door Saloon £139.
-2 Seater Tourer and 4 Seater Tourer £132 and 135 respectively with Tax at £6.
+In 1938 Collier’s Garage was now at 34 Hill Street, Abertillery were advertising that they were the main Morris dealers for the Abertillery district and that they were selling the “Morris 8” motor car.
+Prices and details were as follows – Two-Door Saloon £128.
+Four-Door Saloon £139.
+Two-Seater Tourer and Four-Seater Tourer £132 and 135 respectively with tax at £6.